themarcusaurelius/trailToad/README.md

  ## In Conclusion

-The BigCommerce API is an easy-to-use yet powerful resource to help quickly launch your custom online store that can easily integrate into the existing BigCommerce framework.
+The BigCommerce API is an easy-to-use yet powerful resource to help quickly launch your own custom online store that can seamlessly integrate into the existing BigCommerce infrastructure.

-Check out the documentation [here](https://developer.bigcommerce.com/api-docs) to find out more about the full API capabilities BigCommerce has to offer.
+If this demo peaked youre interest, check out the documentation [here](https://developer.bigcommerce.com/api-docs) to find out more about the full API capabilities BigCommerce has to offer!